 Depending on the chemical, this would have harmful consequences.
 Check the expiration date or shelf life of every chemical you intend to store.
 Make sure you understand it before storing it.

 Always make sure the top or lid is properly sealed when storing chemicals.

 - The CDC recommends that you store them below 95°F/35°C in a container with the manufacturer’s labels.

 - Never mix the chemicals – always store them separately.

-It’s important to make sure that you train your employees or anyone else on which chemicals to use and the protection required for each.
+It’s important to make sure that you train your employees or anyone else on which chemicals to use for your swimming pool and the protection required for each.